American Psychological Association (APA)

 Continuing Education Credits

 The Mindfulness and Health Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Mindfulness and Health Institute maintains responsibility for this
+Mindfulness and Health Institute maintains responsibility for this program and its content.

 apa-statement-icon-845x450